Festivals & Events

 Hachinohe Enburi is held in the city center of Hachinohe, the second-largest city in Aomori Prefecture , and can be reached by train and is a few-minutes' walk from the station.

 Hachinohe City can be accessed by Tohoku Shinkansen from Tokyo.
 Get off at Hachinohe Station and transfer to the Hachinohe Line.
 Hon-Hachinohe Station, the closest station to where the event is held, is located two stops away from Hachinohe Station.

-The central festival locations of Shinra-inja Shrine, Hachinohe Public Hall, and the stage in front of the City Office are a short walk from Hon-Hachinohe Station, and Chojasan Shinra-jinja is a 20-minute walk from Hon-Hachinohe Station.
+The central festival locations of Hachinohe Public Hall and the stage in front of the City Office are a short walk from Hon-Hachinohe Station, and Chojasan Shinra-jinja is a 20-minute walk from Hon-Hachinohe Station.

 The Hachinohe Enburi is believed to have started during the Kamakura period (1185-1333).
 Some retainers of the Nanbu clan's founder, Mitsuyuki Nanbu, were said to have started dancing with swords at a New Year's drinking party, causing a ruckus.
 A tactful farmer named Toukuro, who was in the vicinity, picked up his farming tools and began singing a rice-planting song, putting the situation to rest.
 This eventually led to the creation of the enburi dances.

 There are two types of enburi dances, Naga-enburi and Dosai-enburi.
 The Naga-enburi are slow and graceful, while the Dosai-enburi are lively and full of energy.